A Primer on Wi-Fi

 Local and short range to be sure!
 A single wi-fi router can usually cover a modest home if the device is centrally located, but there are many factors that can affect that.
 Normal household obstacles like walls, appliances, furniture, etc. dramatically affect indoor wi-fi performance.
 Radio signals are attenuated with every thing they pass through.

 If your home is larger (over 2,500 sq/ft or so), has two floors, or lots of interior walls and such, or if your wi-fi router is positioned near an outside wall or corner, then you may wall have poor signal quality on the opposite end of your home.
-If you are using wi-fi for television streaming (e.g. Netflix) then distance plays a huge role in performance.
+If you are using wi-fi for television streaming (e.g. Netflix) then distance and obstacles play a huge role in performance.
 The farther and weaker the signal, the slower the connection, which can mean buffering and dropouts.

 There are various technologies that can extend reliable wi-fi coverage to all corners of your home.
 The gold standard is to have wireless access points at key locations around your home and have them all hard-wired to a central switch.
 But most homes don't have appropriate wiring installed and pulling such wire in a completed home can be difficult.